Medically reviewed on Aug 23, 2018

 - Irinotecan (Camptosar), a cancer chemotherapy drug

 - Some protease inhibitors used to treat HIV

 If you have Gilbert's syndrome, talk to your doctor before taking new medications.
-Also, having certain types of Gilbert's syndrome may increase your risk of developing gallstones.
+Also, having any other condition that impairs the destruction of red blood cells may increase your risk of developing gallstones.